mstksg/inCode/copy/entries/monad-plus-3.md

 next <- [MoveThe Farmer, MoveThe Wolf, MoveThe Goat, MoveThe Cabbage]
 ~~~

-But still, it sometimes makes sense to think of it as "Get the item inside,
+But still, it sometimes is cool to think of it as "Get the item inside,
 and then apply this function to it before you bind it to your variable", if
 only for funsies.
 </aside>